38 Best Restaurants in RiNo, Denver

 Various bonbon flavors from Temper Chocolates

 Another Denver Central Market vendor, Temper Chocolates offers fancy confections and an array of art-decorated bonbons.
-Indulge in flavors like lavender dark chocolate, Guinness-infused milk chocolate, and hibiscus lemonade in a white chocolate shell.
+Indulge in flavors like mango-passionfruit white chocolate, Jameson-infused milk chocolate, and coconut cream caramel in a dark chocolate shell.
 Purchase single pieces or boxes in varying quantities, or peruse its wide selection of local and globally sourced chocolate bars.

 Falafels, hummus, and other Middle Eastern dishes by Safta